Kirby0Louise/Void2D/README.md

 - Ray Tracing
 - FrameFX, a powerful, assembly like scripting language that allows you to create beautiful effects over your final rendered image
 - Render to Texture, allowing you to render an image normally and then use that image as an object in the final rendered result
-- Cross platform support for Xbox Scarlett, Windows 10 and Nintendo Switch
+- Cross platform support for Xbox Series X, Windows 10 and Nintendo Switch

 ## Build Variants